quicwg/base-drafts/draft-ietf-quic-transport.md

 ## RETIRE_CONNECTION_ID Frame {#frame-retire-connection-id}

 An endpoint sends a RETIRE_CONNECTION_ID frame (type=0x1b) to indicate that it will no longer use a connection ID that was issued by its peer.
-Note that this may include the connection ID provided during the handshake.
+This may include the connection ID provided during the handshake.
 Sending a RETIRE_CONNECTION_ID frame also serves as a request to the peer to send additional connection IDs for future use (see {{connection-id}}).
-New connection IDs can be delivered via the NEW_CONNECTION_ID frame ({{frame-new- connection-id}}).
+New connection IDs can be delivered to a peer using the NEW_CONNECTION_ID frame ({{frame-new- connection-id}}).

-Retiring a connection ID using the RETIRE_CONNECTION_ID frame invalidates the stateless reset token associated with that connection ID.
+Retiring a connection ID invalidates the stateless reset token associated with that connection ID.

 The RETIRE_CONNECTION_ID frame is as follows: